Yeetface513/yourlostitems.github.io/README.md

 1. Open your web browser and navigate to the website URL.
 2. Browse through the lost items in the catalog.
-3. If you find an item you've lost, press the claim button to request it.
+3. If you find an item you've lost, press the claim button to request it (wip).
-4. Login to your account to be able to claim items.
+4. Login to your account to be able to claim items (wip).
-5. Administrators can approve or reject your item request(s) through the dashboard.
+5. Administrators can approve or reject your item request(s) through the dashboard (wip).

 ## Technologies Used